Winter Rituals: A Letter to Yourself

 Receive Something Unexpected

-We often forget that receiving is a ritual, too.
+We forget, sometimes, that receiving is a ritual too.

 Not everything must be chosen.